vinceallenvince/FloraJS/README.md

 #### Camera

-In the above example, we have a fixed, third-person perspective of our World.
-But Flora can also provide a first-person perspective from the point of view of an Agent.
+Notice in the above example, we view the world from the first-person point of view of an Agent.
 Setting 'controlCamera' to 'true' on an agent will force Flora's camera to track that agent.
 Of course, there can only be one agent controlling the world's camera.

     ...
     this.add('Agent', {